Arine Sports Club: Logo

 Original logo was created featuring a lion with its palm on a volleyball and Cedar of Lebanon in the background.
 In the 1990s, the logo was modified to show the lion sitting next to the volleyball and the cedar tree shown in the background.
 In 2016, the logo was modified to reflect the modern look.
-The important thing was, the current logo like its predecessors, it preserved the founders' image of the ASC.

 Mascot

 The Lion is the main mascot for the club and was introduced in 2016.
-It represents the strength and protection of the lion to its den.

 Arena

 Nasri Wakim's Arena is located in Beaula Neighborhood (33°32′31.186″N 35°23′47.011″E) in Miye ou Miye, Lebanon.
-Within the compound, there is Elie Michel Saikali's building.
-It was named after the late Elie Saikali, an athlete and sportsman.
-The building houses a GYM.

 Competitions

 The competitions are held against teams from adjacent villages, cities and different military branches in different games.
 To name a few: Sidon, Aind Ed Delb, Maghdouche, Kafer Hata, Lebaa, Qraiyeh, Darb El Sim, Jensnaya, Baissour, Mharbiyeh, and Lebanese army.
 This list is not all inclusive.

 Recognitions

-The teams (volleyball, basketball and indoor football) at the club won a lot of trophies and are at display.
+The teams (volleyball, basketball and indoor football) at the club won trophies and are at display.
 In recognition of their achievements local sponsors and politicians contribute to the success of the club..